 - Mayor cost of the IMU units capable of performing sensor fusion on-chip

 - Mayor accuracy of the sensor fusion performed after the raw data is corrected by a previously done calibration.

 - Since the bandwidth in the i2c bus generates a bottleneck in the sensor’s data acquisition, the fusion sensor processing inside the hub doesn’t add a significant overhead.

-This is the less developed part at the moment.
-It consist on a python script running in Blender that grabs the quaternion data from OSC, and rotates the bones of a 3D armature.
+Most of the time I'm using a python script running in Blender that grabs the quaternion data from OSC, and rotates the bones of a 3D armature.